jackleslie/dydx-subgraph/README.md

 # dydx-subgraph
-Submission for The Graph + CoinList online hackathon.
+[Winning submission](https://medium.com/coinlist/announcing-the-winners-of-the-graph-coinlist-hackathon-c69e40af092f) for The Graph + CoinList online hackathon.

 ## Overview
 View your Long and Short positions on the dYdX protocol, and view basic Market information.